Personal Line of Credit

 To apply, simply use our online application form by clicking on the “Apply Now” button below.

 For more information about the Anything™ Product from King of Kash, call 800-892-3006 during regular business hours.

 A line of credit, also known as an LOC, is essentially a loan that can be used like a credit card.
 A financial institution will approve a borrower for a set amount and the borrower has full use of the funds as long as they don’t overdraw the account and continue to meet their monthly payments.
 And as you pay off the balance on your line of credit, that money becomes available to be reused again just like your credit card balance.
-However, unlike a credit card, a line of credit will usually have a final date where the balance will need to be paid in full.
+However, unlike a credit card, an online line of credit will usually have a final date where the balance will need to be paid in full.

 Getting approved for a personal line of credit is an excellent way to have extra funds when your income or borrowing needs vary.
 It can be a great way to finance a wedding, home improvement project, or as a way to fund your own business.
 It can also be used as overdraft protection in case you don’t have a fixed income or you have a medical condition that can keep you from working.

 LOC’s typically are a far less expensive option than a loan, credit card, or cash advance in the long run and are less likely to land you in hot water with proper management.

 Like a loan, you’re approved for the full value of the credit line up front and you have access to said funds.
 However, rather than having it deposited straight into your account or cashing a check, the money is an account that you draw from when you make purchases.

 An open line of credit is also a revolving account as opposed to an installment account, which is what you’d get with a personal loan, signature loan, etc. This means that if you pay off the amount you’ve used on your line of credit, you can spend that money again in a virtually endless cycle.
 When you pay off a loan, it’s done and you can’t spend the money again.